 Just because you no longer want your existing device doesn’t mean that someone else might not want it.
 It’s worth asking around among friends to see if anyone you know would be interested in having your old handset.
-Or take a look on the internet for people in your area who might be interested.
+Or taking a look on the internet for people in your area who might be interested.
 The demand for second-hand mobile phones on online marketplaces such as eBay, Craigslist and Gumtree is huge, meaning you can reap a little financial benefit by pulling that old handset out of the cupboard and selling it on.
-Or if you're feeling generous how about donating it to a Freecycle Network in your area?
+The company reBuy specialises in buying up your old phones (and other electronic devices) and selling them on.
+Or if you’re feeling generous how about donating it to a Freecycle Network in your area?

 Occasionally, companies partner with NGOs or charities and create mobile phone drives, asking people to donate their unwanted phones which are then given to people who otherwise might not have the means of obtaining one, so keep an eye out for these in your area.

 You can always donate your mobile phone to Oxfam – either at one of their stores or via their cooperationship with Fonebank – and they pledge to turn the value of it into cash for buying vital supplies.
 Refugee Phones is a great UK-based campaign that collects unwanted phones, chargers and SIM cards for refugees whose smartphones (aka, their lifelines, and their way of keeping in contact with loved ones back home) have been lost, stolen or damaged on their journeys.
 And with Against Breast Cancer, recycling your mobile phone will help support breast cancer search.

 Women’s and homeless shelters, as well as refugee centres, often accept used phones for their clients – it’s worth enquiring in your local area whether they need any donations right now.